anxhukumar/Mini--practice-projects/README.md

+## 📝 Note to Visitors

+If you're looking for my professional work and serious projects, please check out my other repositories.
+This one is just for fun!

 # 🎮 Mini Practice Projects

 Welcome to my playground!
 This repository is a collection of small projects I've created for learning, experimentation, and personal skill development.